Non-Compete Agreement Lawyers in Calgary

 If an employer discovers a former employee is actively breaching non-compete or non-solicitation, they can apply for an injunction to prohibit the employee from engaging in the restricted activity.

-Having your employment contract reviewed is a prudent and responsible step to protect your rights and interests as an employee.
+Having your employment contract reviewed is an important and responsible step to protect your rights and interests as an employee.
 An employment contract review will allow you to:

--Identifying unfair or unfavorable terms, including restrictive covenants, non-compete clauses, confidentiality agreements, or ambiguous terms.
+- Identify unfair or unfavourable terms, including restrictive covenants, non-compete clauses, confidentiality agreements, or ambiguous terms.

--Ensure that the terms and conditions stated therein align with the applicable employment laws in your jurisdiction.
+- Ensure that the terms and conditions stated in the contract align with the applicable employment laws in your jurisdiction.

--Negotiating better terms, including improved job security, enhanced benefits, increased compensation, or other favorable changes.
+- Negotiate better terms, including improved job security, enhanced benefits, increased compensation, or other favourable changes.

 Your employment contract should be reviewed before it is signed, otherwise you may not be able to request any future changes to your contract.